ComradeRaven/GoH-Files-Manager/README.md

 'Call to Arms - Gates of Hell: Ostfront' Files Manager:
 ==============================
-Custom utility I use to manage files of **Call to Arms - Gates of Hell: Ostfront** in my custom mod.
+Custom utility I use to manage files of **Call to Arms - Gates of Hell: Ostfront** in my personal mod.

 Features:
 ------------------------------